Wall Street Praises StoneCo Ltd. (STNE) After Recent Earnings Report

 STNE’s Market Performance

-STNE stocks went down by -2.43% for the week, with a monthly drop of -0.84% and a quarterly performance of -17.47%, while its annual performance rate touched 185.91%.
-The volatility ratio for the week stands at 4.13% while the volatility levels for the past 30 days are set at 5.04% for StoneCo Ltd..
-The simple moving average for the period of the last 20 days is 1.10% for STNE stocks with a simple moving average of 1.84% for the last 200 days.
+STNE stocks went up by 2.08% for the week, with a monthly jump of 9.55% and a quarterly performance of -9.50%, while its annual performance rate touched 139.41%.
+The volatility ratio for the week stands at 3.67% while the volatility levels for the past 30 days are set at 4.24% for StoneCo Ltd..
+The simple moving average for the period of the last 20 days is 0.71% for STNE stocks with a simple moving average of 2.84% for the last 200 days.

 Analysts’ Opinion of STNE